"one of the leading contemporary performers on the instrument" The Scotsman "leading Scottish harper Karen Marshalsay" The Herald

 Karen Marshalsay is one the few modern players using fingernail (as well as finger pad) technique on gut and wire-strung clarsachs (Scottish harps), bray harp and Paraguayan harp, specializing in the traditional music of Scotland and Latin America, and her own compositions.
 Her playing has developed through the folk world of feisean, festivals, workshops and instruction from such leading players as Bill Taylor and Alison Kinnaird (Scottish) and Bill Morgan and Rito Pedersen (Latin American).
 Karen received a Distinction in her LTCL recital in 2010 - the first time this has been awarded to an all Scottish traditional repertoire.
 She is currently the wire harp tutor at the Royal Conservatoire of Scotland.

 The acclaimed Russian String Orchestra (Misha's Gang) conducted by Misha Rachlevsky performed two of her works, The Road to Dalginross and The Girl with the Purple Harp in new orchestrations by Karen for harp and string orchestra, in four concerts in the Edinburgh Fringe in August 2018 with Karen as guest soloist.
+She will join them again this August.

 Karen was Composer in Residence with Harps North West for 2015-16, writing a new piece for harp ensemble, The Lay of the Land, which was premiered on 11 December 2016.